enzomarc237/snapgrid_flutter/IMPLEMENTATION_STATUS.md

 - **Phase 2 (Screenshot Management)**: 100% Complete
 - **Phase 3 (Gemini Integration)**: 100% Complete
 - **Phase 4 (Smart Organization)**: 100% Complete
-- **Phase 5 (Refinements & Packaging)**: 33% Complete
+- **Phase 5 (Refinements & Packaging)**: 50% Complete

 The application has successfully implemented all core functionality described in Phases 1-4 of the development plan.
 The key features - screenshot management, Gemini AI integration, and search functionality - are all fully working and integrated.

-The remaining tasks in Phase 5 (specifically testing and distribution packaging) are typically addressed in the final stages before release and can be implemented as needed when the application is ready for distribution.
+Testing infrastructure has been added and initial preparations for unit testing have begun.
+The remaining tasks in Phase 5 (specifically macOS build and distribution packaging) are typically addressed in the final stages before release and can be implemented as needed when the application is ready for distribution.